christian-volmer/OFFT/README.md

     - prime factor 2 is trivial
     - prime factors 3, 5, 7, 11, 13, 17, 19, 23, 29, 31 use Rader's algorithm followed by a cyclic convolution based on Winograd's method
     - composite factors 6, 10, 12, 14, 15, 18, 20, 21, 22, 24, 26, 28, 30 use the decomposition due to Good and Thomas
-    - prime powers 4, 9, 25, and 27 use radix-$n$ Cooley-Tukey decompositions
+    - prime powers 4, 9, 25, and 27 use radix-n Cooley-Tukey decompositions
     - the remaining powers-of-two 8, 16, 32 use the split-radix method.
 - Larger prime factors are handled by a general implementation of Rader's algorithm followed by an FFT-based cyclic convolution.
 - Twiddle-factors are pre-computed and are stored in a memory efficient way.